-POLS 437 International Law and Organization 3-4-WSP
+POLS 437 International Law

-Introduces students to the fields of international law and international organization.
-Heavy emphasis on reading, analyzing and briefing international law cases.
-Students examine issues of international organization from a number of theoretical perspectives, such as realism, liberal idealism, Marxism and feminism.
+Introduces students to the field of international law.
+Heavy emphasis on reading and analyzing international law cases and understanding their application to international relations.
+Key topics include the sources of international law, sovereignty, the law of war and peace, and humanitarian intervention.
 Liberal Arts.